 The Sonoma County Water Agency (Sonoma Water) is a water wholesaler which provides water to cities and districts.
-Sonoma Water also manages and operates provides water sanitation services through eight as discussed by Planning Area in Appendix D, and has a written policy granting priority to developments with units affordable to lower-income householdslast updated in May 2023, consistent with Government Code §- 65589.7and sanitation services to Sonoma County residents.
+Sonoma Water also manages and operates sanitation services through eight districts, as discussed by Planning Area in Appendix D, and has a written policy granting priority to developments with units affordable to lower-income households consistent with Government Code § 65589.7.
 The policy was last updated in May 2023.
-In addition, In addition, there are also numerousindependent water and wastewater service providers not under the County's jurisdiction and control that serve the Urban Service Areas in the Unincorporated County.
+In addition, there are also numerous water and wastewater service providers not under the County's jurisdiction and control that serve Urban Service Areas in the Unincorporated County.
 Under Program 14, these independent providers will be notified and reminded every two years of their obligation to grant service priority to proposed developments that include housing units affordable to lower-income households.
 Each independent sewer or water service provider is unique in terms of size, geography, water sources, age and condition of lines and equipment, rate structure, entity type, and current status of long-range planning.
-Some of the eExisting and planned water supplies and wastewater treatment facilities awere considered adequate to serve buildout to address the County's RHNA.
+Existing and planned water supplies and wastewater treatment facilities are considered adequate to serve buildout to address the County's RHNA.